Trout fishing on the Tuckasegee, Nantahala and Oconaluftee rivers

 Swain County's heralded fishing scene includes streams in the Great Smoky Mountains National Park and Cherokee Indian Reservation, numerous creeks and rivers, and the placid Fontana Lake.
 But nowhere is fishing any better than in the Tuckasegee River just a few feet from Whispering Winds.
 Our wide river frontage is ideal for riverbank fishing, wading and there's a small put-in.

 Dozens of species inhabit our waters, but trout is still king of the mountains attracting fly fishermen from all over the southeast.
-For those unfamiliar with our waters, we recommend Eugene Shuler's Fly Fishing The Smokies.

 To learn all about Swain County fishing, including descriptions of 26 fishing destinations, regulations and a detailed fishing map, visit GreatSmokiesFishing.com.